 Additionally, timeshare owners are realizing they pay over the market average price for a resort unit they might use just one week a year.
 Owners in such situations are advised to contact a timeshare attorney that they trust to legally exit their timeshare.

 Timeshare and vacation club owners often easily tire of traveling repeatedly to the same vacation destination.
 While many resorts have exchange programs for owners to exchange their timeshare units across various resort locations, the exchange fees usually cost more than was presented to them at the timeshare sales presentation.
 Many owners attempt the uneasy task of selling a timeshare unit.

 During the severe COVID-19 lockdowns, work furloughs and layoffs, the timeshare consuming public as well as timeshare attorneys and timeshare exit lawyers notice that timeshare resorts do not provide owners a one-year break on paying maintenance fees and even timeshare mortgage payments.
 If a timeshare owner cannot safely use the property, the resort companies should not charge them for it.
 Timeshare resorts should provide a simple exit service for their timeshare owners going through a medical, financial or other hardship, and make it possible for all paid-in-full timeshares to be transferred back to the resort at no cost.

 The supply of resale timeshares far outweighs the demand for the new ones, and owners find it nearly impossible to unload their memberships.
-Frustrated with too many fees, timeshare owners struggle to donate, sell or even give away their vacation properties, and eventually realize that they should get an evaluation with a reputable timeshare exit attorney.
+Frustrated with too many fees, timeshare owners struggle to donate, sell or even give away their vacation properties, and eventually realize that they should get an evaluation with an experienced timeshare cancellation lawyer.